 Why is iron important?
-Iron is not mentioned a lot, but it’s by far one of the most common mineral deficiencies (especially in women).
-This is not only the case on a plant based diet.
+Iron is not mentioned a lot, but it’s by far one of the most common mineral deficiencies (especially in women), but w to find iron on a plant-based diet?

 Why is iron important?

 Iron is vital, because the main task of iron is to carry oxygen around in the body.
-Approximately 70% of the iron in the body goes to the hemoglobin in our red blood cells.
+A lot of the iron in the body goes to the hemoglobin in our red blood cells.
 These ensure our body of oxygen, so that tissue and muscle can function properly.
 If you have too little iron in your body then you don’t have enough healthy red blood cells, which can result in feeling exhausted and tired.
+Having too much iron in the body is also not a good thing.
 It can have many other effects on your body, for it influences almost all of the body functions.
 From our brain to the ability of our immune system to fight infections.
 Iron is certainly an important mineral.

 Types of iron